(Disclosure: Some of the links below may be affiliate links)

 Every client has – of course – the chance to reach out to a friendly support crew.
 And in case your financial situation is quite difficult, we automatically reach out and offer personal checkups.
 Also if you are already well-versed in investments and simply use Selma because you like to not spend time on doing it yourself, we are happy to together adjust your portfolio to specific preferences (no bonds, please!).

-Selma comes with one all-in fee of 0.72% of your investment sum per year.
+Selma comes with one all-in fee of 0.68% of your investment sum per year.
 Only the investment product costs of approximately 0.22% per year are not included in the service fee.
+And the fees are going down with large portfolios.
+For instance, if you invest 150’000 CHF, your fees will go down to 0.47%!

 Example: If you invested 10’000 CHF with Selma, your fee would be 6 CHF per month.
 So basically you get a private banker for the price of one beer per month :)

 The fee covers all costs that always appear out of nowhere when you start to invest.
-Bank & depot fees, transaction costs, Swiss stamp duty, the generation of a tax statement.
+Bank & depot fees, transaction costs, the generation of a tax statement.
 But then, of course, these fees also include Selma’s services:

 - Constant monitoring of markets